 Ruth is a senior research fellow at the Transport Safety Research Centre within Loughborough University.
 She has 16 years experience in the field of transport safety with a particular interest in the development and use of Naturalistic Driving studies as a research tool.
 Most recently she has participated within the EU funded Prologue, DaCoTA projects and is the Principle Investigator for the UDRIVE project.
 This project undertakes a large scale Naturalistic Driving Study within Europe.
 Ruth also teaches naturalistic driving methodology on an MSC course together with statistics for designers.

-Ruth is a member of the Behavioural Safety and Injury Prevention research group where research activities are embedded in road user accident analysis and prevention, built on the fundamental principles of vision zero.
+Ruth is a member of the Transport Safety research group where research activities are embedded in road user accident analysis and prevention, built on the fundamental principles of vision zero.
 A particular interest lies in evaluating driver behaviour and analysing real world accident data in order to inform the next generation of Advanced Driver Assistance Systems in the transition through levels of passenger car autonomy.

 Recent and current research projects include